-US Breaks A Large-Scale, Multinational IRS Telephone Fraud Operation
+US Breaks A Large-Scale, Multinational IRS Telephone Scam Operation

 employees, threatening her with arrest for tax violations.
 The same thing happened to a man